hash-bang/gadzooks/README.md

 1. Drag the bellow bookmarklet to your bookmarks.
 2. Open the [Fallen London](http://fallenlondon.storynexus.com) website
 3. Open the bookmarklet
 4. Configure Gadzooks! to your hearts content.
-By default a new tab should be created allowing access to the Gadzooks! options screen.
+By default a new tab should be created allowing access to the Gadzooks! options screen or you can press F12.

 **Bookmarklet**